 Solar do Vinho do Porto- Great Wine Bar

-hundreds of ports by the glass.
+This is one of our favorite wine bars, located in a classy, 18th-century mansion where you can taste hundreds of ports by the glass.
 You can also buy bottles of whatever you like.
 It's on the street, Rua de

 São Pedro de Alcântara 45.